SEPTA Route 60: History

 SEPTA replaced the trolleys on Route 60 with buses on September 4, 1977, the first trolley line abandoned in the city since Route 47 in 1969.
-A shortage of operable trolley cars had plagued SEPTA since the disastrous Woodland depot fire in fall 1975; although 30 used PCCs from Toronto, Ontario were subsequently purchased (and used on routes such as the 60), some of these cars had major end-of-life issues, while SEPTA's maintenance of its existing trolley fleet remained abysmal.
-Route 60 remained physically intact until a 1983 water main replacement near the intersection of Kensington and Allegheny avenues occasioned the removal of track; the Philadelphia Water Department was told by SEPTA management that the trackage would not be used again, and thus did not replace it.
+A shortage of operable trolley cars had plagued SEPTA since a disastrous fire at the Woodland Depot in fall 1975; although 30 used PCCs from Toronto, Ontario were subsequently purchased (and used on routes such as the 60), some of these cars had major end-of-life issues, while SEPTA's maintenance of its existing trolley fleet remained abysmal.
+Route 60 remained physically intact until a 1983 water main replacement near the intersection of Kensington and Allegheny Avenues required the removal of track; the Philadelphia Water Department was told by SEPTA management that the trackage would not be used again, and thus did not replace it.
 The overhead was soon removed as well, and the rest of the tracks were paved over by the end of the decade.

 Currently, there are no indications that SEPTA has any plans to restore the trolleys along Route 60.
 The route (along with all SEPTA fixed bus routes) is ADA-compliant, and the buses contain bicycle racks.
 The line is one of SEPTA's "Night Owl" routes.

+On March 23, 2023, SEPTA released their new draft plan for Bus Revolution, a bus network redesign.
+As part of the plan, Route 60's limited service to Delaware Avenue would be discontinued, and the route would be extended westward to Wissahickon Transportation Center to enable additional transfers.
+These changes were included in the final plan, approved on May 23, 2024.